michael5r/mmm-hue-lights/README.md

 # Module: mmm-hue-lights

 The `mmm-hue-lights` module is a [MagicMirror](https://github.com/MichMich/MagicMirror) addon.
+This module requires MagicMirror version `2.5` or later.

 This module displays the status of your [Philips Hue](http://meethue.com) lights and light groups on your Magic Mirror and and supports multiple view types and modes.